flipp-oss/deimos/README.md

 # Versioning

-We use version of semver for this gem.
+We use a version of semver for this gem.
 Any change in previous behavior (something works differently or something old no longer works) is denoted with a bump in the minor version (0.4 -> 0.5).
 Patch versions are for bugfixes or new functionality which does not affect existing code.
 You